 Brush Daily and Avoid Harmful Accessories

 Brushing hair daily with a natural bristle brush helps stimulate hair follicle growth through scalp massage.
-Brush from the roots to the tip to promote blood circulation and to distribute natural oils that help condition and protect the hair.
+Brush from the roots to the tip to promote blood circulation and to distribute natural oils that conditions the hair.

 You should also avoid accessories like clips and rubber bands that can harm the hair and cause breakage.
 If you want to use accessories, look for those that are specially designed to not harm the hair.